pinecoders/pinecoders.github.io/faq_and_code/README.md

 Use everget's [Chart Type Identifier](https://www.tradingview.com/script/8xCRJkGR-RESEARCH-Chart-Type-Identifier/).

 ### How can I plot the chart's historical high and low?
 Notice how we take advantage of the fact that script execution begins at the first bar of the dataset and executes once for each successive bar.
 By working this way we don't need a `for` loop to go inspect past bars, as our script is already running in a sort of giant loop taking it on each of the dataset's bars, from the oldest to the realtime bar.
-Scripts with calculations structured in the following way will execute much faster than ones using `for` loops.
+Scripts with calculations structured in the following way will execute much faster than ones using `for` loops:
 ```js
 //@version=4
 study("Plot history's high and low", "", true)